 Engagement+ includes several employee engagement survey templates, including the standard engagement-style questions that are driven by positive organizational scholarship, humanistic psychology, industrial and organizational psychology.
 Each of the templates and questions helps organizations discover where their teams currently stand and where their potential lies.
 Understanding your people’s potential and helping them reach it is how employees go beyond feeling engaged and begin to thrive.
 This can be measured using the Full Potential Index, a unique feature within 15Five’s engagement tool.

-The Full Potential Index provides insight into whether people and organizations are reaching their highest potential and includes over 30 employee engagement survey themes that quantify thriving.
+Developed alongside Dr. Scott Barry Kaufman, the Full Potential Index provides insight into whether people and organizations are reaching their highest potential and includes over 30 employee engagement survey themes that quantify thriving.

 “The Full Potential Index is a one-of-a-kind tool to help individuals and organizations discover the depths of their potential and help them to reach new heights of self-actualization.” –Dr. Scott Barry Kaufman, Ph.D., humanistic psychologist, professor, and author.